 - Shares in Gold mining companies

-Most of us may count on physical Gold while investing but it poses a lot of problem when it comes to storage and safekeeping.
+Most of us may count on physical Gold while investing but it poses a lot of problems when it comes to storage and safekeeping.
 Hence we see that the best form of Gold is Paper Gold/Electronic Gold.
-The electronic form of Gold may help you save up on making charges, value added taxes and locker charges.
+The electronic form of Gold may help you save up on making charges, value added taxes, and locker charges.
 It also makes transfer easy and safe.

 Make early investments

 Since demand for gold is bound to increase in the future, the price of gold is sure to rise.
 As the price of gold is bound to rise, so there is no way that your returns will be less than your investment.
 But if you decide to buy gold in the future, you may have to invest more to get the same amount you could get for a much less price right now.
 Hence we see that time plays a key role in investment in gold.
 Keeping a track of the price of Gold can help you determine the best time to invest in gold.